 Not too much here in terms of add-ons.
 You cannot choose a wide range of cables or cable terminations but you can pick the color of the cable and also a name for the top lid of the carry case.
 You can also ask for specific features if what you are looking for is not available.

 There is also an additional rush delivery option but I find the €180 cost a bit much for me personally.
 I recommend just waiting for the regular turnaround time of 3-4 weeks and save the cash.
 The delivery fee is a flat rate of €50 anyhow so you need to account for that.

 Accessories & Packaging

 The packaging is a bit old school but it does the job.
 This is Lime Ears branded weather-sealed Pelican Case 1015 with some decent contoured internal shock-absorbent rubber to the top, bottom and sides.
 You will have plenty of room for the custom units plus a few cables of choice though, the case is fairly spacious.

 Wax pick tool

 You do get some additional customization on the front of the case with your name and serial number and I do believe there is room for some additional artwork on the case if you request it.

 Lime Ears includes an online ear impressions guide in PDF format and we have included the link here for quick reference.
 You will find all the necessary information including the type of clay to use, how deep the impression should be as well as shipping instructions.

 Note that Lime Ears do require open jaw impressions so bring a bite block to your usual audiologist to keep your jaw steady whilst open to prevent the clay impressions from poorly curing.
 Then it is a simple case of packing them securely and sending them to Lime Ears through your favored courier.

-Click on Page 2 below for Build & Sound Impressions
+Click on Page 2 below for Design & Sound Impressions